mjmaix/gcp-tf-super-iam/readme.md

 Beware: Apart from auto clear env and env validation mentioned on the 'note' above, `source ./setenv.sh && ` is prepended for each terraform cli command to load the `.env` environment variables for the same shell as terraform cli.
 Not using it on manual terraform command may cause wrong variables/old value.

+### Helper

+For other cli commands that require the project's environment variable, there is the [terraform-helper.sh](./terraform-helper.sh) file that already have auto reload of environment variables.

 # Contributing

 ## When to define variables